windsnow1025/Health-Management-App/README.md

-# Health-Management-App
+# Health Management App

-A Health Management Android Application
+A Health Management Android Application build by JAVA with Gradle.

-This project is designed by the most handsome & most smart people --- Yilu Yang!!!
+## Requirements

+Android 9.0 (API level 28) or higher